DreamCobbler/fiction-dl/README.md

 | erotica          | [Hentai Foundry](https://www.hentai-foundry.com/)                   | ✗ no                   | ✓ **yes**       |
 | erotica          | [NajlepszaErotyka.com.pl](https://najlepszaerotyka.com.pl/)         | ✗ no                   | ✗ no            |

 It is also capable of reading stories saved in text files.
-You can put the HTML-formatted story in a raw text file and use **fiction-dl** to auto-format it as ODT, PDF etc.
+You can put the HTML-formatted story in a raw text file and use **fiction-dl** to translate it to some more civilized format.

 ### Formatting stories

-Downloaded stories are auto-formatted and saved in a few file formats.
+Downloaded stories are auto-formatted and saved in a few file formats:

 | File Format                                                          | Requirements                                                          |
 |----------------------------------------------------------------------|-----------------------------------------------------------------------|